CurioScrounge/HealthyReminder/README.md

 # HealthyReminder
-My mother works long hours in front of the computer each day, and as the self-proclaimed perfectionist she is, always forgets to take a rest and stretch.
-I wanted to create a program/website to remind her to do so.
+My mother works long hours in front of the computer each day.
+Although she has back and hip pain, she always forgets to take a rest and stretch/exercise.
+I wanted to create a website to remind her to do so.